will-break-it/wallet-architecture/docs/messages/client/subscribe.md

 Below we list the currently supported subscriptions:

 ### Cardano
 This is the format for a Cardano specific object in the `topics` array.
+A client can subscribe to multiple accounts at once by providing multiple objects or one by one at any given time.
 ```json
 {
   "blockchain": {